Eddieayala9965/MMA-Betting-App/README.md

 ## How It Works

-The MMA Prediction App leverages the power of advanced data analytics and machine learning to deliver personalized fight predictions and betting guidance, setting a new standard in the sports betting industry.
-At the heart of our app is MMAChatGPT, a sophisticated AI model.
+The SageCage leverages the power of advanced data analytics and machine learning to deliver personalized fight predictions and betting guidance, setting a new standard in the sports betting industry.
+At the heart of our app is ChatGPT, a sophisticated AI model.